IvannKurchenko/blog-data-prototyping/POST.md

       dateTime = ZonedDateTime.of(2021, 12, 7, 10, 0, 0, 0, zone).toString,
       category = groceriesCategory,
       spend = amountPrototype.copy(banknotes = 200),
-    ),
     )
+  )

   test("RestaurantsOptimizationRecommendation should produce recommendation for user #1") {
     // Same test code
   }
 }
 ```

-Better, but still not good enough.
-Two other problems can be spoted here:
+Looks better now, but still is not good enough.
+We can spot two other problems in this code:
-- Prototype instantiation remain tedious, while this is writing simple code, which can be generated for us.
+- Prototype instantiation remain tedious, while this is writing simple code, which can be generated for us.\
+ `Shapeless` type classes derivation capabilities can help to solve this task.

-- Using `copy` is not composable: if we want to apply same transformation but for different objects, we would need repeat
+- Using `copy` is not composable: if we want to apply same transformation but for different objects, we would need repeat same `copy` invocation.\
-same `copy` invocation.
-Answer to this problem - optics, Monocle in particular.
+  Answer to this problem - optics, `Monocle` in particular.

 ## Prototype instantiation
 In order to instantiate any case class prototype we need to instantiate it with some "default" values, such `""` for string,